19 September 2012

 02 9351 2791

 Geoff Williams is an Emeritus Professor of Language and Literacy Education at the University of British Columbia, Canada.
-He has also held senior lecturer appointments at the University of Sydney in the Faculty of Education and the Faculty of Arts, Department of English.
+He has also held senior lecturer appointments at the University of Sydney in the Sydney School of Education and Social Work and the Faculty of Arts, Department of English.
 He is currently a member of the PolySystemic Research Group at Hong Kong Polytechnic University.
 He has been a member of the Centre for Language in Social Life, Macquarie University since 2003 and the Review Editor of Linguistics and the human sciences since 2004.
-He is an alumnus of the Faculty of Education & Social Work and an Honorary Professor.
+He is an alumnus of the Sydney School of Education & Social Work and an Honorary Professor.

 © 2002-12 The University of Sydney.
 Last updated: 1 Aug 2012